Home Mortgage Disclosure Act Notice

 All fees are subject to change.

-* This fee is charged to Canandaigua National Bank & Trust customers for research we are required to perform as a result of information requests in connection with legal proceedings.
+3Fee assessed to Canandaigua National Bank & Trust customers for research the bank is required to perform as a result of information requests in connection with legal proceedings.

 Important Information About New Procedures for Opening an Account, Mandated by the USA Patriot Act